andreacfromtheapp/elm_speakandspell/README.md

     - [ ] flashy flashy? low-fi/8bit looking?
     - [ ] expandable "side loading screen" for the description?
     - [ ] expandable "bottom loading screen" for the help section
+      - [x] help toggle "solution" in Elm (temporary. exercise more than anything)
     - [ ] fixed "field" for the user output
     - [ ] separate help and commands section